Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Summary and Conclusion

-Next, we explicitly demonstrated how the lack of degrees of freedom to fully diagonalize the Yukawa sectors makes the flavor-changing processes an inevitable feature of the symmetric phase, occurring at the one-loop level.
-In this case, the two conditions of FCNC are violated naturally in the symmetric phase, confirming our conclusion.
-Although the CP violation also exists in the broken phase through box diagrams, preserving the diagonal form of propagators, we can define the particles with their unique mass and self-energies arising in the pole of the propagators.
-Here, we are faced with a different issue, indicating that not only the flavor of the left-handed fermions violates but also it can occur through the off-diagonal self-energies: For instance, the left-handed up-quark can propagate to the left-handed charm quark.
-These phenomena can reinforce the CP-violating processes in the Early Universe because, in addition to box diagrams, they occur in the self-energies.
+Next, we have explicitly demonstrated that the Yukawa sectors cannot be fully diagonalized, making the flavor-changing processes an inevitable feature of the symmetric phase, occurring at the one-loop level.
+In this case, the conditions of the no FCNC theorem are violated naturally in the symmetric phase, justifying our conclusion.
+Although the CP violation also exists in the broken phase through box diagrams, the absence of three components of the Higgs field leads to the preservation of the diagonal form of the propagators, and we can define the particles with their unique masses and self-energies appearing in the propagators.
+This is in contrast to the symmetric phase where flavor changing processes occur due to the nondiagonal self-energy amplitudes.
+These phenomena can reinforce the CP-violation in the Early Universe.
 However, these are suppressed compared to processes preserving CP.
-First of all, they occur at one-loop order corrections, and second, the off-diagonal components of the CP-violating matrices emerge, which are significantly smaller than diagonal components.
-The latter only appears where the flavor of particles is preserved: For instance, the propagation of left-handed up-quarks to itself is much larger than their propagations to left-handed charm quarks.
-Finally, we explored novel scattering processes, highlighting the unique CP-violating effects of the symmetric phase.
-These findings may reshape our understanding of CP violation in the Early Universe. \begin{appendices}
+First, they occur at one-loop order, and second, they are proportional to the off-diagonal elements of the CP-violating matrices, which are significantly smaller than diagonal elements.
+The latter only appears where the flavor of particles is preserved.
+For instance, the propagation amplitude of the left-handed up-quark is much larger than its conversion amplitude to left-handed charm quark.
+Finally, we have explored novel scattering processes, highlighting some of the unique CP-violating effects in the symmetric phase. \begin{appendices}